kremalicious/portfolio/README.md

 The whole [portfolio](https://matthiaskretschmann.com) is a React-based single page app built with [Next.js](https://nextjs.org) in Typescript, using only statically generated pages.

+If you are looking for the former Gatsby-baased app, it is archived in the [`gatsby-deprecated`](https://github.com/kremalicious/portfolio/tree/gatsby-deprecated) branch.

 ### 💍 One data file to rule all pages

 All displayed project content is powered by one YAML file where all the portfolio's projects are defined.
 The project description itself is transformed from Markdown written inside the YAML file into HTML on build time.